Ryan Sutter: Football career

 Sutter was a defensive back in college with the Colorado Buffaloes football team.
 He was drafted by the Baltimore Ravens in the fifth round of the 1998 NFL draft.
 He was cut late in the 1998 training camp.
 He then signed with the Carolina Panthers a few days later, not making the active roster until November 28, 1998 (he had been on the Panthers practice squad).
 In the first play of his first game in the NFL, he injured his shoulder while making a tackle against the New York Jets.
 He was immediately placed on injured reserve and eventually released.
-The following summer, he signed with the Seattle Seahawks, but he was cut.
+The following summer, he signed with the Seattle Seahawks, but was cut.
 In 2000, Sutter played one season for the Barcelona Dragons of NFL Europe.
 In the spring of 2005, Ryan was invited to a tryout with the New Orleans Saints, but suffered a knee injury during the minicamp.
 He has not been in the NFL since.

+His "5 seconds" of game time (1 play) is generally recognized as the shortest NFL career ever.